Studying abroad can be fun and fulfilling. Going to a post-secondary school in another country to grow, learn, and see the world.

 If your area of study is for an unregulated occupation, talk to potential Alberta employers.
 See whether they would hire someone with the foreign credentials you’re planning to achieve.

-Visit the Certification Requirements section at OCCinfo for more information.
+Visit Certifications in Alberta at OCCinfo for more information.

 Find out more about studying abroad